satyapavan/timer-clock/README.md

 - A digital display
 - add a flavour of themes
 - add a stop watch for countdowns
+- lets add a reverse clock too, that turns in anti clockwise

 **Reference**
 - https://github.com/GiacomoLaw/clock